kittyjosh111/linux-and-thinkpad-scripts/power-management/powerpm-suite/dynamic-profiler/README.md

 Again, the conf file has one ```TURBO_CPU_THRESHOLD``` for AC mode and one for battery mode.

+### sluggishness on resume

+I've noticed on Fedora that my laptops feel sluggish after waking from suspend, and further testing showed that the max frequency of the CPUs somehow got lowered during suspension.
+It seems to only happen after longer suspends, but a fix is to manually set the frequency to some high number like 9999 to force the cpus back to normal.
+While I think the GPU faces the same problem, I don't know how to manually perform such a trick, so dynamic-profiler will just force the performance profile / turbo boost on when the script begins, before applying dynamic tuning.
+Hopefully this helps alleviate slugishness after resumes with the included dynamic-profiler-restart.service systemd service.

 ### debugging

 If you want to debug, you can set ```DEBUG_LOG``` to 1.
 This prints a line with load delta, cpu usage, and turbo status each time the script goes to apply a profile.
 (LOAD DELTA: -4, CPU: 3, NO_TURBO: 1).
 Load deltas are reported in hundredths (15 = 0.15 difference).